-- show the effect of further contributions or various specimen rates of contributions (this may be particularly appropriate where there are no Future contributions included in the Illustration) - reflect more closely the Member's actual circumstances (for example, the Member's target retirement date where this differs from the Retirement Date) - reflect more closely the terms of the Scheme - provide a measure of the sensitivity of results to changes in one or more of the assumptions (for example, the effect of a 1% per annum variation on investment return or the interest rate used in calculating the Annuity rate) - provide additional information on the potential results (for example, the use of stochastic illustrations to illustrate the relationship between risk and return). - A3.2 If more than one illustration is provided by the Provider to the Member, it must be made clear to the Member which is the Illustration. - A3.3 For the avoidance of doubt, the basis set out in this Technical Memorandum is not intended to constrain the bases or methods that may be used to provide other illustrations to Members. - Note; there may of course be other constraints on what can be provided, such as FSA rules for FSA-regulated firms. - A3.4 Where additional illustrations are provided (either together with or separately from the Illustration), Providers should consider explaining why additional illustrative figures have been given; reference back to the purpose of the Illustration may be relevant in this connection.
+- show the effect of further contributions or various specimen rates of contributions (this may be particularly appropriate where there are no Future contributions included in the Illustration) - reflect more closely the Member's actual circumstances (for example, the Member's target retirement date where this differs from the Retirement Date) - reflect more closely the terms of the Scheme - provide a measure of the sensitivity of results to changes in one or more of the assumptions (for example, the effect of a 1% per annum variation on investment return or the interest rate used in calculating the Annuity rate) - provide additional information on the potential results (for example, the use of stochastic illustrations to illustrate the relationship between risk and return). - A3.2 If more than one illustration is provided by the Provider to the Member, it must be made clear to the Member which is the Illustration. - A3.3 For the avoidance of doubt, the basis set out in this Technical Memorandum is not intended to constrain the bases or methods that may be used to provide other illustrations to Members.

+Note: there may of course be other constraints on what can be provided, such as FSA rules for FSA-regulated firms.

+A3.4 Where additional illustrations are provided (either together with or separately from the Illustration), Providers should consider explaining why additional illustrative figures have been given; reference back to the purpose of the Illustration may be relevant in this connection.
 Providers should also consider making the Member aware that the various illustrations are alternatives and should not be added together.

-APPENDIX B: PROJECTED CONTRACTED-OUT REBATES FOR TAX YEARS 2012-13 AND LATER
+APPENDIX B: PROJECTED CONTRACTED-OUT REBATES

-B1 General
+B1.1 General

-- B1.1 For the purposes of paragraph 19, the amount of National Insurance contracted-out rebates for Appropriate Personal Pensions (APPs) and Contracted-out Money Purchase Schemes (COMPS) should be calculated by multiplying an age- and year-specific rebate rate, expressed as a percentage of relevant earnings, by the amount of relevant earnings.
-Relevant earnings in a year are earnings between the annualised Lower Earnings Limit (or Qualifying Earnings Factor (QEF)) and the annualised Upper Earnings Limit (UEL).
-This Appendix describes how to determine both the relevant earnings and the rebate rate as a percentage of relevant earnings for years 2012-13 and later.
-For APPs the rate of rebate as a percentage of relevant earnings differs for three different accrual rate bands under the State Second Pension (S2P) paragraph B2.1 describes how this affects the calculation of rebate amounts.
-The estimation of future earnings for the purpose of the estimation of future rebates should be consistent with that used for the estimation of other future contributions (see paragraph 10). - B1.2 Where age-related rebate rates (as a percentage of relevant earnings) have been specified for the relevant financial year in Orders made under the Pension Schemes Act 1993, Providers must use these rates.
-These include allowance for different rates of rebates to apply to different bands of earnings for rebates for APPs.
+For the purposes of paragraph 19, the amount of National Insurance contracted-out rebates for Appropriate Personal Pensions (APPs) and Contracted-out Money Purchase Schemes (COMPS) should be calculated by multiplying an age- and year-specific rebate rate, expressed as a percentage of relevant earnings, by the amount of relevant earnings.
+Relevant earnings in a year are earnings between the annualised Lower Earnings Limit (or Qualifying Earnings Factor (QEF)) and the annualised Upper Accrual Point (UAP).
+The Low Earnings Threshold (LET) is used to determine the earnings bands applicable to APPs.
+Where age-related rebate rates (as a percentage of relevant earnings) have been specified for the relevant financial year in Orders made under the Pension Schemes Act 1993, Providers must use these rates.
 For years beyond those covered by the most recent Order (2012-13 and later), figures for rebate rates as a percentage of relevant earnings for all relevant future years should be obtained from the Government Actuary's Department (GAD) website, at www.gad.gov.uk.
-These figures assume that the "cap" on rebates, which will apply for tax years 2007-08 to 2011-12 inclusive, will remain in force after April 2012.
-Where calculations are being made in respect of APPs, the rebate rates found on the GAD website are those applying to earnings in Band 3 of S2P and appropriate multiples of the rates should be used for earnings in other bands (see paragraph B2.1).